-Pret A Manger sold to owner of Panera and Krispy Kreme
+Pret A Manger sale means $1,300 bonus for each employee

 Most of the stores are in the United Kingdom but it also operates outlets in the United States, France and China.

+The companies said they expect the transaction to close this summer.
 The financial terms of the deal were not disclosed.
-The companies said they expect the transaction to close this summer.

 Pret A Manger, which is French for "ready to eat," has been trying to expand internationally and the deal could boost those efforts.